adolfogp/SuperDuo/alexandria/README.md

 * All the book's authors are now displayed in the book's detail view.
 * All the book's categories are now displayed in the book's detail view.
 * Enabled foreign keys on the SQLite database connection.
+* Removed redundant functionality from the book addition fragment, reusing the book detail fragment instead.